MicrosoftDocs/windows-powershell-docs/docset/windows/windowsupdate/get-windowsupdatelog.md

 Windows Update no longer directly produces a WindowsUpdate.log file.
 Instead, it produces .etl files that are not immediately readable as written.

 For Windows 10 versions prior to 1709 (OS Build 16299), this cmdlet requires access to a Microsoft symbol server, and log decoding must be run from a Windows 10 version earlier than 1709.
-Logs from Windows 10 version 1709 onwards do not require a Microsoft symbol server, and need to be decoded from Windows 10 versions 1709 or higher.
+Logs from Windows 10, version 1709 onward do not require a Microsoft symbol server, and need to be decoded from Windows 10, versions 1709 or higher.

 ## EXAMPLES